Best Electric Blanket of 2021

 Why You Should Trust Us

-Bennett Fisher, a product developer, focused on human-centered design, evaluates a product in the way the user would, implementing ideas expressed in the book The Design of Everyday Things by Don Norman.
+Our lead tester Bennett Fisher is a product developer focused on human-centered design, and evaluates each product the way the user would, implementing ideas expressed in the book The Design of Everyday Things by Don Norman.
 His primary focus is outdoor products, specializing in sun shirts and backpacking gear, but has worked with composites and household items.
-He has spent the past 3 years developing products, sourcing fabrics, and checking the quality of samples from manufacturers.
+He has spent the past three years developing products, sourcing fabrics, and checking the quality of samples from manufacturers.
 This helps him create a strict testing plan and determine if a product is worth a top spot on our list.